 Our carefully designed English curriculum integrates the skills of reading, writing, listening and speaking.
 Lessons are taught to inspire children to read and write.
-Differentiation is at the heart of every lesson to ensure that work is well matched for each child.
-The core of the lessons centre around the reading and writing skills, balanced with exciting and engaging contexts.
+Every lesson centres around the reading and writing skills, balanced with exciting and engaging contexts.
 Pupils are given the opportunity to share and develop a love for traditional stories that their families will have enjoyed for years, alongside the opportunity to explore a range of modern literature from a variety of genres.
 These high-quality texts form the basis of our English lessons and inspire children to write for a range of purposes.
-We focus on exposing the children to high-quality language and ensure that children fully understand the meaning of any new vocabulary.
+We focus on exposing the children to high-quality language.
 Our cross-curricular approach to English is built to inspire the children's ideas and unravel their creativity to wonder.

 In order to ensure that our teaching of reading is as effective as possible we will:

-- Access a wide variety of factual, fictional, poetry and reference material to support our class topics
+- Access a wide variety of high quality factual, fictional, poetry and reference material to support all areas of the curriculum.

-- Teach “Letters and Sounds” consistently and progressively across the school whilst ensuring that plans are uniquely adapted to the needs of each child.
+- Teach ‘Letters and Sounds’ consistently and progressively across the school whilst ensuring that plans are uniquely adapted to the needs of each child.

 We foster a love of writing from the earliest stages of learning.
 Children are taught to write in shared, guided and independent contexts across their daily English lessons and many other areas of the curriculum.
-Opportunities for writing are incorprated into the children's learning environments and we aim to inspire them to write in their own time as well as in directed time.
-The application of writing for a range of purposes is incorporated into other areas of children's learning through topics.
+Opportunities for writing are incorporated into the children's learning environments and we aim to inspire them to write in their own time as well as in directed time.
+The application of writing for a range of purposes is incorporated into other areas of children's learning through uniquely planned topics.
 We are very proud of our 'Write What You Like!' strategy which was devised and developed by WIS and has now been cascaded to many other schools.

-We celebrate Literacy by providing the children with regular enrichment opportunities such as: storytelling days, author visits, illustrator visits, drama workshops and enriching, real life experiences.
+We celebrate English by providing the children with regular enrichment opportunities such as: storytelling days, author visits, illustrator visits, drama workshops and enriching, real life experiences.
 Every year we celebrate 'Book Week'; the children enjoy a range of activities during this week.

 In Reception we teach the children to print the letters of the alphabet, ensuring that they begin and end in the correct place.
-When children are ready to progress on to writing cursively they use the supported cursive document as a reference.
+When children are ready to progress on to writing cursively they use the supported cursive document.
 We refer to the green dots and arrows to support the children in correctly forming the letters.
 Please support your children with this at home.